Saudi Arabia’s major exports and imports

 1. Crude Oil

-Saudi Arabia’s total export revenue is approximately $182 billion, most of which comes from crude oil export.
-Crude oil makes up most of Saudi Arabia’s GDP, 70% of the KSA’s export revenue, to be precise.
+Saudi Arabia’s total export revenue is approximately $182 billion, mostly from crude oil exports.
+To be precise, crude oil is most of Saudi Arabia’s GDP and 70% of the KSA’s export revenue.
 Having control of 18% of the world’s oil reserves, Saudi Arabia is the world’s largest exporter of this precious commodity.
 According to statistics provided by OPEC (Organization of Petroleum Exporting Countries), the KSA produces an average of 10.3 million barrels of crude oil per day, out of which 7.4 million barrels get exported every day.
 Isn’t that amazing?
 The leading importers of Saudi Arabia’s oil are:

 China, taking up 13.6%